-In December 2007 the AEMC Reliability Panel (Panel) completed its Comprehensive Reliability Review (CRR)24 of the National Electricity Market (NEM) Reliability Standard and the associated mechanisms.
+In December 2007 the Australian Energy Market Commission (AEMC) Reliability Panel (Panel) completed its Comprehensive Reliability Review (CRR)1 of the National Electricity Market (NEM) Reliability Standard and the associated mechanisms.
 In the CRR the Panel made a number of recommendations including that it should:

-- undertake a formal consultation under the Rules for the 'Guidelines for management of electricity supply shortfall events' which was issued by the Panel in 1998; - request NEMMCO to conduct a review of the level of short term reserves that should be used in the short-term projected assessment of system adequacy (PASA); and - establish a taskforce to look specifically at the methodology and process for calculating minimum reserve levels (MRLs), especially where the MRLs are applied across more than one jurisdiction.
+- undertake a formal consultation under the National Electricity Rules (Rules) for the 'Guidelines for management of electricity supply shortfall events' which was issued by the Panel in 1998; - request the National Electricity Market Management Company (NEMMCO) to conduct a review of the level of short term reserves that should be used in the short-term projected assessment of system adequacy (PASA); and - establish a taskforce to look specifically at the methodology and process for calculating minimum reserve levels (MRLs), especially where the MRLs are applied across more than one jurisdiction.

-In January 2008 the Panel requested that NEMMCO provide it with advice in relation to level of short term reserves that should be used in the short term PASA.
+In January 2008 the Panel requested that NEMMCO provide it with advice in relation to the level of short term reserves that should be used in the short term PASA.
 NEMMCO provided its advice to the Panel in October 2008.
 NEMMCO's advice is discussed further in Chapter 4.